-Program Objectives
+• Program Objectives

-- o Benefit principally low and moderate income families. - Aid in the prevention of slum or blight. - Meet urgent community development needs where an existing condition poses a threat to the health and welfare of the community and other financial resources are not available. - (\$ previous amount of funding awarded) was available for the past year (20XX).
+- o Benefit principally low and moderate income families. - o Aid in the prevention of slum or blight. - Meet urgent community development needs where an existing condition poses a threat to the health and welfare of the community and other financial resources are not available. - o New Mexico receives approximately \$11 million annually for this CDBG program.

-Eligible Applicants
+• Eligible Applicants